Permissive Information-Flow Analysis for Large Language Models: Introduction

-To ground our work in a relevant LLM system, we implement and evaluate two different realizations of our label propagator: \begin{enumerate*}[label=(\roman*)] \item a RAG-based system~\cite{lewis2020retrieval} where the retrieved documents are provided within the prompt to an autoregressive LLM, and \item a \knnlm~architecture~\cite{Khandelwal2020knnlm}, where the output distribution is computed as a mixture of the distribution of the model and the retrieved documents. \end{enumerate*}
+To ground our work in a relevant LLM system, we implement and evaluate two different realizations of our label propagator: \begin{enumerate*}[label=(\roman*)] \item a prompt-based system~\citep{lewis2020retrieval} where the retrieved documents are provided within the prompt to an autoregressive LLM, and \item a \knnlm~architecture~\citep{Khandelwal2020knnlm}, where the output distribution is computed as a mixture of the distribution of the model and the retrieved documents. \end{enumerate*}

-We demonstrate the effectiveness of an influence-based label propagator by evaluating it on three datasets: \begin{enumerate*}[label=(\roman*)] \item a synthetic dataset containing specific personal details testing the label propagator's ability to handle a large number of inputs, \item a news article dataset assessing whether the LP is able to handle long free-form natural language, and \item a dataset consisting of LLM agent conversations as depicted in Figure~\ref{fig:lp_tool_motivation}. \end{enumerate*}
+We demonstrate the effectiveness of our proposed label propagator by evaluating it on three datasets: \begin{enumerate*}[label=(\roman*)] \item a synthetic dataset containing personal details for evaluating the label propagator's ability to handle a large number of inputs, \item a news article dataset assessing whether the LP is able to handle long free-form natural language, and \item a dataset consisting of LLM agent conversations as depicted in Figure~\ref{fig:lp_tool_motivation} that mimics the applications used with agent frameworks. \end{enumerate*}

 \paragraph*{Summary of contributions} \begin{itemize} \item We formulate the problem of security label propagation for retrieval-augmented LLMs and LLM agents. \item We propose a permissive approach that propagates only the labels of influential inputs while maintaining safety and never propagating an overly permissive label. \item We show that our permissive approach correctly identifies the exact labels in at least 75\% of the cases and improves the label in at least 50\% of the cases on all datasets, thus mitigating the problem of label creep. \item We show that influence-based label propagation can lead to more permissive labels without degrading the quality of the LLM output. \end{itemize}